jeroenrook/MMMOO-AAC-experiments/STATUS.md

 * Hypervolume ✅
 * IDG+ ✅
 * Solow Polasky ✅
-* ❌
+* Approach for Basin Separated Evaluation ❌

 #Experimental setup
 ###Done
 * Reference points (combined results of all (working) algorithms in 30 independent runs)
 * Budget determination (5000 evaluations)
 * Sparkle leave-one-out configuration launch
+* Gather configuration results and visualise

 ###TODO
-* Gather configuration results and visualise.
 * Configuration is done with fixed seeds.
 Do we need to do multiple runs for validation?